Messages from the Dean

 Features of teaching in the Faculty of Health Sciences include:

-(1) Students receive and interprofessional education (IPE) that prepares them to work in medical teams in collaboration with members of many other healthcare professions, and the faculty has a history of its graduates going on to engage in interprofessional work (IPW).
+(1) The Faculty of Health Sciences provides education for undergraduate students.
+Students receive interprofessional education (IPE) that prepares them to work in medical teams in collaboration with members of many other healthcare professions, and the faculty has a history of its graduates going on to engage in interprofessional work (IPW).

-(2) We train medical specialists who possess both who possess a high level of expertise and a wide range of knowledge.
-In the Nursing Sciences course, nurse midwifery and public health nursing training has been transferred to the Graduate School, and during undergraduate study students acquire a thorough grounding in nursing science, from its fundamentals to its application.
+(2) We train medical specialists who possess a high level of expertise and a wide range of knowledge.
+Please note that, in the Nursing Sciences course, nurse midwifery and public health nursing training has been transferred to the Graduate School, and during undergraduate study students acquire a thorough grounding in nursing science, from its fundamentals to its application.

 (3) Fourth-year students spend a significant amount of time on a supervised graduation research project, which not only gives them a taste of high-level research but also provides the foundation for a wide range of future options.

 Undergraduate students take a large number of lectures and practical courses, and as their knowledge and scholarship increases, in recent years an increasing number of students have gone on to graduate school to broaden and deepen their studies further.
-The Graduate School of Health Studies offers places for 64 students in the Master's Course and 25 in the Doctoral Course each year.
+The Graduate School of Health Studies offers places for 79 students increased by 15 students from 2024 in the Master's Course and 25 in the Doctoral Course each year.
 In addition to the core disciplines covered by the Department of Nursing, Department of Biophysics (clinical laboratory technology), and the Department of Rehabilitation Studies (physiotherapy and occupational therapy), the integrated disciplines of Public Health.

 Features of the Graduate School of Health Sciences include: